sajankgit/prometheus-in-kubernetes/README.md

 For scalability, we should be using NFS persistent disk instead of normal PD.
 NFS persistent disk will allow mounting disk with multiple pods.
 However, for the documentation purpose I am using normal PD.

+Also, you can install prometheus exporter — https://github.com/prometheus-operator/prometheus-operator which will have all the components including alert manager and grafana.
+This documentation intents to deploy just the prometheus application in K8.

 ## Deploying Prometheus in k8

 1. Building Docker Image.